Hdoc1509/gh-actions.nvim/README.md

 4. Run `:TSInstall gh_actions_expressions` to re-install the parser with the correct ABI version.

+### Errors not related to neovim

+Check the [Troubleshooting section of `tree-sitter-gh-actions-expressions`][ts-gh-actions-expressions-troubleshooting].

 ## Updates

 This plugin will follow changes of `tree-sitter-gh-actions-expressions`: